The Laws of Generosity and Meanness in Life

 Generosity or Meanness is Influenced by Region

 Recently, I ministered to someone who stayed with me for a long time and was very mean-spirited.
-Her good friend was very generous, and she owed her friend hundreds of thousands that she had not repaid.
-She even took a course on charity and said she wanted to do charity!
-I said, "Repay people first before doing charity."
-Her response was interesting: "Am I unable to repay or what?"
+Her good friend was very generous, and this person owed her friend hundreds of thousands of dollars that she had not repaid.
+She even took a course on charity and said, "I want to do charity!"
+I said, "Repay the money you owe people before doing charity."
+Then her response was interesting: "Do you think I cannot afford to repay it?"
 Her good friend said, "Then repay me."
-She replied, "Do you lack this money or what?"
-Whether mean-spirited or generous, do not ruin your brand.
+This person said, "Do you lack this money?"
+Whether one is mean-spirited or generous, do not ruin your brand.
 Each of us is a brand, building good and stable relationships with others.
 I once spoke about "stability," like an airplane needing stability.
 People are not only mean with money but also with face and relationships.

 It is More Blessed to Give Than to Receive